 Teaching business skills to support microentrepreneurs

-Microentrepreneurs applied some of the practices they learned from business training programsb at first but often reverted back to old practices over time.
-In six studies , microentrepreneurs adopted business skills into their routines in the short run, but over time, they reverted back to prior practices .
-In Kenya , among those invited to four, two-hour training courses, 86 percent of microentrepreneurs kept formal records, an increase of 19 percent compared to those who were not trained, though these effects faded four months after the course.
-Six months after receiving ten hours per month of one-on-one training over the course of one year, entrepreneurial tailors in Ghana increased their management practice score, the proportion of recommended practices they reported using, by 5.7 percentage points, against a baseline average of 40 percent.
-However, the tailors reverted back to their prior business practices after one year.
+Microentrepreneurs applied some of the practices they learned from traditional business training programs at first but often reverted to old practices over time.
+In four studies examining traditional trainings, microentrepreneurs adopted business skills into their routines in the short run, but over time, they reverted to prior practices .
+In Kenya , among those invited to four two-hour training courses, 86 percent of microentrepreneurs kept formal records, an increase of 19 percent compared to those who were not trained; these effects faded four months after the course.
+Similarly, six months after receiving ten hours per month of one-on-one training over the course of one year, entrepreneurial tailors in Ghana increased their management practice score, the proportion of recommended practices they reported using, by 5.7 percentage points, against a baseline average of 40 percent.
+However, the tailors reverted to their prior business practices after one year.
 Nevertheless, it is still possible that firm owners kept only the practices that worked well for them even as they were dropping others.

 It may take time for entrepreneurs to adopt, apply, and translate newly learned practices into improved business outcomes.
-However, the continued use of recommended practices by entrepreneurs were not necessarily accompanied by increases in profits were not guaranteed.
-In Sri Lanka , microentrepreneurs who were offered an all-day, week-long course in general accounting, marketing, and financial management skills increased their use of new business practices up to two years later, but business owners did not see improvements in their profits.
+However, the continued use of recommended practices by entrepreneurs were not necessarily accompanied by increases in profits.
+In Sri Lanka , microentrepreneurs who were offered an all-day, week-long course in general accounting, marketing, and employee management skills increased their use of new business practices up to two years later, but business owners did not see improvements in their profits.

 Traditional training programs had modest impacts on key business outcomes, possibly because they were not well tailored to the participants’ needs.
-Business training programs teach a broad set of general skills that small-scale microentrepreneurs may not perceive to be useful or applicable to their business.The programs tested in these 22 studies emphasized skills related to broad business principles like record-keeping, accounting, financial management, and marketing.
-While a separate review of five evaluationsc found that consulting and business training for larger firms improved best practices and increased business profits, curricula that combine broad business principles like recordkeeping, accounting, financial management, and marketing may be less appropriate for the size, scale, or maturity of microenterprises.
+Business training programs teach a broad set of general skills that might not be applicable to all businesses, especially those at different stages of growth.
+While a separate review of five evaluations found that consulting and business training for larger firms improved best practices and increased business profits, curricula that combine broad business principles like recordkeeping, accounting, financial management, and marketing may be less appropriate for the size, scale, or maturity of microenterprises.

-In addition to credit constraints, women may face other barriers more acutely; for example, there may be social barriers that restrict women’s ability to use new skills or an influx of cash.
+As a potential explanation of these effects, women may face social barriers that restrict their ability to use new skills learned from training.
 In three studies , women learned and tried to implement new practices in their businesses, but they faced other barriers to profitability.
-Across four studies , women reported social norms, cultural restrictions, and domestic obligations as key barriers to their ability to use the skills and grow or start their businesses.
+Across five studies , women reported social norms, cultural restrictions, and domestic obligations as key barriers to their ability to use the skills and grow or start their businesses.
 For example, offering start-up loans and training to women entrepreneurs in Pakistan increased their likelihood of starting a business.
 However, because many women preferred to operate their businesses from their homes, they couldn’t generate sufficient income to sustain their ventures.
 As a result, there wasn’t a net rise in female business ownership overall.